 Bolt Pattern Guide

-A common example of a bolt pattern measurement is 4 x 100mm or 4 x 3.94".
-While the second number in these measurements may look hugely different, the only difference is the use of millimeters vs. inches, these are actually the same exact size bolt pattern.
+A common example of a bolt pattern measurement is 4 x 100mm or 4 x 3.94”.
+While the second number in these measurements may look hugely different, the only difference is the use of millimeters vs. inches.
 This can be confirmed by the basic conversion factor: 1 inch = 25.4 millimeters.

-The second number of a bolt pattern measurement for example, the '100' in (4 x 100mm) or the '4.5' in (5 x 4.5") represents the bolt circle diameter or BCD (Which is the same as PCD or Pitch Circle Diameter).
-The BCD figure is measured by connecting the dots created by a wheel's lugholes to create a perfect circle.
-The circle must pass perfectly through the center of each bolt or lughole in order for the measurement to be accurate.
+The second number of a bolt pattern measurement represents the bolt circle diameter or BCD (which is the same as PCD or Pitch Circle Diameter).
+The BCD figure is measured by connecting the dots created by a wheel’s lugholes to create a perfect circle.
+The circle must pass perfectly through the center of each bolt or lughole for the measurement to be accurate.
 Once the circle is drawn, real or imaginary, you measure the diameter of the circle.
-The figure derived from this measurement is the bolt circle diameter – which is the key measurement in a wheel bolt pattern.
-In simple terms, it's the distance from the center of one lug hole to center of the other (most opposite lug hole), measuring across the center of the wheel.
-The exception being a 5 lug pattern, which varies only slightly.
+The figure derived from this measurement is the bolt circle diameter, which is the key measurement in a wheel bolt pattern.
+In simple terms, it’s the distance from the center of one lughole to center of the other (most opposite lughole), measuring across the center of the wheel.
+The exception being a 5-lug pattern, which varies only slightly.

-If you take one thing away from here, take this: even the slightest discrepancy in measurements can mean the difference between a sweet upgrade and a serious dilemma.
-Consult our handy lug pattern chart to make sure you have the process down pat and take advantage of our lug pattern conversion chart to keep your math to a minimum.
+If you take one thing away from this article, take this — that even the slightest discrepancy in measurements can mean the difference between a sweet upgrade and a serious dilemma.
+Consult our handy lug pattern chart to make sure you have the process down pat, and take advantage of our lug pattern conversion chart to keep your math to a minimum.
 Once you’ve got the right set of numbers, AutoAnything has an incredible selection of wheels and lug nuts in varying sizes, styles and materials to choose from.